Open plan living space: With French doors leading to courtyard.

 Living area: With satellite TV.

-Kitchen area: With cooker, microwave, fridge/freezer, dishwasher and washing machine.
+Kitchen area: With electric cooker, gas hob, microwave, fridge/freezer, dishwasher and washing machine.

 Bedroom 1: With double bed, Freeview TV and en-suite with shower cubicle toilet.